Col des Champs

 3-4 (5) 3-4 (5)

 Other comments The actual geographic pass is on a gravel road a little lower and it is seen from the pass height.
 It is very nice up at the pass height and at various places on the east side, but the west side is almost always in the woods and without views.
 This is the most southern pass above 2000 metres in the Alps and the climb could thus be rather hot, so be sure to bring enough water.
-Restaurants and cafés at Colmars and St. Martin-d’Entraunes.
-There is one bar before the last climb on the east side (seen in the photo).
-See also: Col de la Cayolle (2326m) and Col d’Allos/Col de Valgelaye
+Restaurants and cafés are found in Colmars and St. Martin-d’Entraunes.
+There is one bar before the last climb on the east side.
+See also: Col de la Cayolle (2326m) and Col d’Allos/Col de Valgelaye (2244m).

 [FR-04-2093, BIG 310]